stringparser/gulp-repl/readme.md

 The module exports a readline instance.

-[See node core module `realine` documentation](https://nodejs.org/api/readline.html) for more detail on its methods.
+[See node core module `readline` documentation](https://nodejs.org/api/readline.html) for more detail on its methods.

 ### install